wolfSSL/rustls-wolfcrypt-provider/README.md

 # rustls-wolfcrypt-provider

-Code that let you use wolfcrypt as crypto provider for rustls.
+Code that lets you use wolfcrypt as crypto provider for rustls.

 # Status: (WIP)
 **(WIP)**<br/>